jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 - Additionally implement `ArbitraryConfigurator` and the domain context instance itself will be used as configurator.

+- Add inner classes (static or not static, but not private) that implement `SampleReportingFormat`.
+  An instance of this class will then be created and used for reporting values of your domain object.

+- Additionally implement `SampleReportingFormat` and the domain context instance itself will be used for reporting values of your domain object.

 A `DomainContext` implementation class can itself have `@Domain` annotations, which are then used to add to the property's set of domains.